New Ukraine President Offers Citizenship To Russians Who ‘Suffer’ Under Putin’s Reign

 But he also intends to encourage European Union-backed talks with Russia, particularly in an effort to free Ukrainians who have been jailed in Russia, including 24 sailors.

-But incumbent Petro Poroshenko who lost to the political newcomer warns that Russia will take advantage of Zelenskiy’s inexperience and seduce Ukraine back under Russia’s influence.
+But incumbent Petro Poroshenko, who lost to the political newcomer, warns that Russia will take advantage of Zelenskiy’s inexperience and seduce Ukraine back under Russia’s influence.

 “They believe that with a new inexperienced Ukrainian President, Ukraine could be quickly returned to Russia’s orbit of influence.”